 We must reset our thinking in regards to who has made contributions to our world.
 Many of us carry with us the narrow view of changemakers from our childhood: Albert Einstein, Abraham Lincoln, Picasso.
 What about Buffalo Calf Road Woman, Sybil Ludington, Tammy Duckworth, and Claudette Colvin?
 This is not the time to let history books, written by the powerful, control what we teach.
 This is the time to peel back the layers of information that have been given to us since our youth and find fierce women stuffed in the crevices of history.Rachel Lamb

 I think March is a great time to go deeper into the contributions of women in our society.
 I grew up in a culture that said I was inferior to men, that I couldn’t and shouldn’t lead over men.
 That is garbage!
 Women are amazing leaders!
-We are different than men, of course, but we have proven that we are badass and can be calm under pressure, make decisions that improve the life of the majority, and we aren’t afraid of working hard.Melody McAllister
+We are different than men, of course, but we have proven that we are strong, be calm under pressure, make decisions that improve the life of the majority, and aren’t afraid of working hard.Melody McAllister

 We need to do a better job of representing women and the female narratives in our classrooms.
 This starts with looking at our curriculums.
 As an ancient World History teacher, I was teaching prehistory until the Middle Ages.
 I can count on one hand the number of women that I was “supposed” to teach in my curriculum.
 I tried to add in as many female narratives as possible to my lessons, which was easier said than done.
 Often times, I worked with my students to talk about why women weren’t represented in my classroom, which was because history was written by the men, so women weren’t a part of it.Emily Sattler